Recovery from spreading depolarization is slowed by aging and accelerated by antioxidant treatment in locusts

 Abstract

-Anoxia and similar energetic crises trigger a shutdown of central neural processing in a process of spreading depolarization (SD) which is generally pathological in mammals and protective in insects.
-We show that some variability in the consequences of SD in an insect model can be attributed to age, such that older animals are slower to recover.
+Anoxia and similar energetic crises trigger a shutdown of central neural processing in a process of spreading depolarization (SD) that is generally pathological in mammals and protective in insects.
+We show that older animals are slower to recover from SD in an insect model.
 Moreover, preventing oxidative stress with an antioxidant speeds recovery.
-These findings demonstrate a role for oxidative stress in contributing to the vulnerability of the aging insect CNS in energetic emergencies.
+These findings demonstrate the role of oxidative stress in contributing to the vulnerability of the aging insect central nervous system (CNS) in energetic emergencies.

 Article activity feed